Greyhound Station Study

 Flow Graphic Process

-After animating the dots, I realized that I would need to rethink the hierarchy of the visual as the focus of the design was the accumulated path and dots, not the icons.
+After creating the animation, I realized that I would need to rethink the hierarchy of the visual as the focus of the design was the accumulated path and dots, not the utility icons.
+Decreasing the contrast of the utility icons was the key for focusing attention on the path and dot animation.